the-road-to-learn-react/react-testing-mocha-chai-enzyme/README.md

 A solid test setup for React components with Mocha, Chai, Sinon, Enzyme and Jest in a [Webpack/Babel/React](https://github.com/rwieruch/minimal-react-webpack-babel-setup) application.

-Read more about it: [Coming Soon](https://www.robinwieruch.de/react-components-test-setup/)
+Read more about it: [React Testing Tutorial: Test Frameworks & Component Tests](https://www.robinwieruch.de/react-testing-tutorial/)

 ## Features